Go Backpacking

 Sandboarding in Huacachina is all about picking up speed

-I had already read about Huacachina, how it’s a little town built around an oasis in the desert at the foothills of the sand dunes, that it’s known for tourists taking a shot at sandboarding, and that was the reason I went.
+I had already read about Huacachina, how it's a little town built around an oasis in the desert at the foothills of the dunes, which is known for tourists taking a shot at sandboarding, and that was the reason I went.

 Huacachina was built around a small oasis.

-I paid 40 soles (about $14) at my hostel and a dune buggy took us out to the dunes, each of us with a bright orange board that would be impossible to lose in the sandy surroundings of the town.
+I paid 40 soles (about $14) at my hostel, and a dune buggy took us out to the dunes, each of us with a bright orange board that would be impossible to lose in the town's sandy surroundings.

 Two travelers stand atop one of the dunes and discuss the descent they're about to make.